dahak-metagenomics/dahak/CONTRIBUTING.md

 # Claiming and issue and starting to develop

-1. Find an open issue claim it.
+1. Find an open issue and claim it.

 Go to the list [open issues](https://github.com/dahak-metagenomics/dahak/issues) and claim one you like.
 Once you've found an issue you like, open it, click 'Assignees', and assign yourself.
 Once you've assigned yourself make a comment below the issue saying "I'm working on this".
 That's it, it's all yours.
 Well not really, because you can always ask for help.
 Just make another comment below stating what you need some help with and we'll get right back to you.